ScienceComputing/Python_Programming/Data_Structure_Algorithm/Recursion.md

 # factorial(0, 6) hits the base case and returns 6, which is 3!
 ```

+While the tail-recursive version can be more efficient in languages that optimize tail calls, in Python, both approaches will have similar performance characteristics due to the lack of this optimization.
+The standard recursive method might be preferred for its simplicity and readability.

 - How does recursion work?
   - Use a [stack](Stack.md) to keep track of the functions; this stack is the call stack.